YosysHQ/picorv32/scripts/yosys-cmp/README.md

 Synthesis results for the PicoRV32 core (in its default configuration) with Yosys 0.5+383 (git sha1 8648089), Synplify Pro and Lattice LSE from iCEcube2.2014.08, and Xilinx Vivado 2015.3.

-No timing contraints where used for synthesis; only resource utilisation is compared.
+No timing constraints were used for synthesis; only resource utilisation is compared.

 Last updated: 2015-10-30